Energy Management for Fuel Minimization in Hybrid Fuel Cell All-Electric Aircraft: Modeling, Estimation, and Control of Nonlinear Systems

 Abstract

-This work presents the development and integration of an Energy Management System (EMS) with a propulsion controller for an All-Electric Aircraft powered by a fuel cell, a lithium-ion battery, and a supercapacitor.
-Offline optimization identifies the optimal fuel cell current and the optimal cruise velocity, which serve as design targets for real-time control.
-The EMS is implemented as a proportional–integral (PI) controller designed to minimize hydrogen consumption while ensuring that the battery and supercapacitor state of charge (SoC) are depleted exactly at the end of a predefined mission distance.
-The propulsion PI controller maintains the desired cruise velocity and supplies the propulsion power demand to the EMS.
-A simplified Matlab model combining the EMS and propulsion dynamics is developed to demonstrate the approach.
-Simulation results show that the propulsion controller is able to track the aircraft velocity with minimal errors.
-The EMS on the other hand is not able to efficiently distribute the current between the three components.
+This work develops and integrates an Energy Management System (EMS) with a propulsion controller for an all-electric aircraft powered by a fuel cell, a lithium-ion battery, and a supercapacitor.
+The EMS is the real-time software that decides how to share power among sources, while the propulsion controller keeps the aircraft at the target speed.
+Offline optimization (calculations performed in advance) is used to set targets for the optimal fuel cell current and optimal cruise speed, which then guide real-time control.
+The EMS is implemented as a proportional–integral (PI) controller, a common feedback method that adjusts based on the current error and the accumulated error over time.
+Its goal is to minimize hydrogen consumption and ensure that the battery and supercapacitor state of charge (SoC—how much energy is left) are fully used exactly at the end of the planned mission distance.
+The propulsion PI controller maintains the desired cruise speed and requests the required propulsion power from the EMS.
+A simplified Matlab model combining EMS and propulsion dynamics demonstrates the approach.
+Simulations show that the propulsion controller tracks speed with small errors, but the EMS does not yet distribute current efficiently among the fuel cell, battery, and supercapacitor.

 Keywords